oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     observed in practice.
 Refer to [@oauth_security_jcs_14] for details.
   * **OpenID Connect**: There are variants that can be used to attack OpenID Connect.
-In these attacks, the attacker misuses features of the OpenID Connect Discovery mechanism or replays access tokens or ID Tokens to conduct a Mix-Up Attack.
+In these attacks, the attacker misuses features of the OpenID Connect Discovery [@!OpenIDDisc] mechanism or replays access tokens or ID Tokens to conduct a mix-up attack.
 The attacks are described in detail in [@arXiv.1704.08539], Appendix A, and [@arXiv.1508.04324v2], Section 6 ("Malicious Endpoints Attacks").